 At a high level, supervised learning techniques tend to focus on either linear regression (fitting a model to a collection of data points for prediction) or classification problems (does an image have a cat or not?).

 Unsupervised learning techniques often complement the work of supervised learning using a variety of ways to slice and dice raw data sets, including the following:

-Zillow's Lin said that dimensionality reduction can help reduce the curse of overfitting, in which a model works well for a small data set but does not generalize well to new data.
-This technique also enables Zillow to visualize high-dimensional data in 2D or 3D, which humans can easily understand.
-For example, Zillow uses dimensional reduction to visualize the way a home recommendation algorithm represents the relationship between multiple home attributes.
+Dimensionality reduction can help reduce the curse of overfitting, in which a model works well for a small data set but does not generalize well to new data.
+This technique also enables companies to visualize high-dimensional data in 2D or 3D, which humans can easily understand.

 Supervised vs. unsupervised learning in finance

 Tom Shea, CEO of OneStream Software, a corporate performance management platform, said supervised learning is often used in finance for building highly precise models, whereas unsupervised techniques are better suited for back-of-the-envelope types of tasks.